Tohjuler/McUtils/README.md

         // More guis can be added here
 );

-guiManager.open(player,"example-gui"); // Open the gui for the player, from a gui id guiManager.open(player,ExampleGui.class); // Open the gui for the player, from a gui class
+guiManager.open(player, "example-gui"); // Open the gui for the player, from a gui id guiManager.open(player, ExampleGui.class); // Open the gui for the player, from a gui class

 guiManager.reload(); // Reload all the guis
 ```